medeiros/medeiros.github.io/_posts/2023-10-20-Arch-Linux-Installation-And-Minimalistic-Setup.md

   - Keyboard layout: Portuguese Brazilian (ABNT-2)
   - Time Zone: America/Sao Paulo (UTC-3)

+Also, an USB flash drive will be required (to install Arch Linux), along with Internet access.

-### Requirements
+### System Requirements

-The requirements for this setup are the following:
+The requirements for this system are the following:

 - **Security at boot**: Dell Security Password applied at BIOS, in order to password validation to be prompted at every boot.
 It is an additional layer to protect against unauthorized access (theft prevention, mostly)
-- **Dual boot**: with previous Windows 11 system (Windows is still a requirement in some particular scenarios - regarding compatibility, mostly)
+- **Dual boot**: with previous Windows 11 system (Windows is still a requirement in some particular scenarios - mostly related to compatibility)
 - **External data files**: my data files reside on an external drive, so the local disk only have OS and application files
 - **Minimalism is the key**: the idea is to have a simple and clean